Azure-Samples/azure-ai-vision-sdk/README.md

 ![GitHub Logo](docs/image-analysis/image-analysis-results.png)

 See Microsoft documentation for an overview of [Image Analysis](https://learn.microsoft.com/azure/cognitive-services/computer-vision/overview-image-analysis).
-The Vision SDK Image Analysis APIs (preview) use [Image Analysis REST API v4.0 (preview)](docs/image-analysis/Image-Analysis-2023-02-01-preview-API-doc.md).
+The Vision SDK Image Analysis APIs (preview) uses [Image Analysis REST API v4.0 (preview)](docs/image-analysis/Image-Analysis-2023-02-01-preview-API-doc.md).
 The Image Analysis APIs supports the extraction of one or more of the following features using a single REST call:

 * **Caption** - Generates a human-readable phrase that describes the image content.
-For example, for the above image, "A person sitting at a table with a laptop".
+For example, for the above image, "A person wearing a mask sitting at a table with a laptop".
 * **Tags** - Returns content tags for recognizable objects, living beings, scenery, and actions that appear in the image.
 * **Objects** - Detects various objects within an image, including their approximate location.
-See example in the above image: person, chair, laptop, dining table.
+See example in the above image: person, two chairs, laptop, dining table.
 * **People** - Detects people in the image, including their approximate location.
 * **Text** - Also known as **Read** or **OCR**.
 Performs Optical Character Recognition (OCR) and returns the text detected in the image, including the approximate location of every text line and word.
 * **Crop Suggestions** - Also known as **Smart Crop**.
 Recommendations for cropping operations that preserve content (e.g. for thumbnail generation).